Wednesday, October 23, 2019

 3801 E Mercer Way, Mercer Island, WA 98040

 Get the resources you need to help your exceptional child thrive!
 Join ParentMap on Mercer Island for our bi-annual Every Child Summit, supporting families with neurodiverse learners.
-This year's event features a FREE lecture by writer and activist Jonathan Mooney, as well as a resource fair for families.
+The fall event features a FREE lecture by writer and activist Jonathan Mooney, as well as a resource fair for families.

 - Resource Fair